 When a buyer makes an offer on my listing, the first thought that crosses my mind is how to be proactive.
 How to prevent the many things that can go wrong after selling a home.
 My sellers, on the other hand, are ecstatic and happy to have received an offer.
 They aren't pondering possible catastrophes.
 They are focused on closing, and might even be wondering why they needed an agent in the first place since all of this appeared so danged simple to do.

 They are not thinking about the upfront work that went into preparing a home for sale.
 From pricing the home correctly, to the home staging, photography, the strategic marketing, broker tours, open houses, online promotions.
 Nope, what they see is an agent stuck a for sale sign in the yard and now their home is sold.
 End of story, in their book.

 But accepting a purchase offer is only partway to conclusion.
-Think of home selling as a big pie divided into four sections: 1/4 up-front preparation, offer negotiations as 1/4, getting through the home inspections as another quarter and finally navigating the final loan requirements as the last step.
+Think of home selling as a big pie divided into four sections: 1/4 up-front preparation, offer negotiations as 1/4, getting through the home inspections as another 1/4 and finally navigating the final loan requirements as the last step.

 A lot can go wrong after the home goes into contract.
 This is when your choice of a listing agent becomes evident.
 Did you hire an inexperienced agent who may handle those final stages poorly or a discount agent who might not offer mid-escrow nor closing services at all?